quadraticmuffin/personal-site/taiyo/README.md

 ##### **Merging Objects**
    - Two objects of the same type will merge when they collide, following this hierarchy:
+     - Two Dust → Comet
-     - Two Pebbles → Asteroid
+     - Two Comets → Asteroid
      - Two Asteroids → Moon
-     - Two Moons → Small Planet (Earth-like)
+     - Two Moons → Small Planet
-     - Two Small Planets → Large Planet (Saturn-like)
+     - Two Small Planets → Large Planet
-     - Two Large Planets → Star
+     - Two Large Planets → Dwarf Star
+     - Two Dwarf Stars → Main Star
-     - Two Stars → Supergiant Star
+     - Two Main Stars → Supergiant Star
      - Two Supergiant Stars → Black Hole (Win condition!)
    - Object radii increase linearly with their rank in the hierarchy
-   - Irregular objects (Asteroids, Moons, Large Planets) have irregular collision boxes matching their shape

 ##### **Player Actions**
-   - Players can place new objects (limited to Pebbles, Asteroids, or Moons) anywhere within the game radius
+   - Players can place new objects (limited to Dust, Comets, or Asteroids) on the edge of the game boundary
    - A dotted line circle always shows the maximum allowed total size
    - If the combined size of all objects exceeds this radius, the game is lost
    - This includes both newly placed bodies and existing bodies that drift out due to physics